miguelscarv/opinions/README.md

 (like [Reddit](https://www.reddit.com)) and comments on news sites (like [The New York Times](https://www.nytimes.com/international/)).

+# Results

+I scrapped 500 tweets about Elon Musk because today (8th of February of 2023) is the last day the Twitter API is going to be free :(((.
+I manually labelled the 100 most recent tweets and used them as a test set and the remaining 400 as a training set.

+The tweets are subjective in terms of their sentiment so labeling was not an easy task and using the [roBERTa model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)
+I was able to get 57% accuracy (without any fine-tunning).
+After labelling 40 tweets according to an entropy active learning policy accuracy shot up to 66%.
+This is a 3 class classification problem.

 # How to run

 ## First Step - Scrape tweets